Table of Contents

 Free VPN Extensions

 Most free VPN browser extensions are data harvesting operations.
 They route your traffic through their servers and log everything.
+Several popular free VPN extensions have been caught injecting ads, selling browsing data, and even using your bandwidth as part of a botnet.
 Use a reputable paid VPN application instead.

 "Privacy" Extensions with Vague Descriptions

 Extensions claiming to "boost privacy" or "protect your data" without specifying how are red flags.
+Legitimate privacy tools clearly explain their methodology — what they block, how they block it, and what data they do or do not collect.
 Research before installing.

 Extensions Requesting Excessive Permissions